madelacruzs/Crypto-Babies-API/README.md

-# Crypto-Babies-API
+# blockchain-bornregister
-baby identity registration in blockchain of ethereum
+Infant born registration in ethereum blockchain

-This project is an API in node js that connects via web3 to consume a smart contract in Ethereum
+The main data of the born are recorded.
+The fingerprint of the born is taken as a key